Poofjunior/website/about.md

 Updates to this website are currently a work-in-progress, and some of the sections have been held back as they get a minor tweak in appearance.
 Keep checking back in the next few weeks for more content in the **Notes** section.

-## Deployment Special Thanks

-An extra special thanks to Ben Chasnov for snapping the frontpage photo

 ## About the content here

 The images and written works of this website are authored by Joshua Vasquez, unless otherwise noted and linked/cited as such.